- Current Students

 - Al-Rawi, A. (2007).
 Manipulating Muslims in John Buchan’s Greenmantle and A.J.
 Quinnell’s The Mahdi: A pattern of consistency.
 The John Buchan Journal, 36, 18-32.

-- Al-Rawi, A. (2019, forthcoming).
+- Al-Rawi, A. (2020).
 Twitter Influentials and the networked publics’ engagement with the Rohingya crisis in Arabic and English.
 In Kevin Smets, Koen Leurs, Myria Georgiou, Saskia Witteborn & Radhika Gajjala (Eds.).
-Sage Handbook of Media & Migration.
+Sage Handbook of Media & Migration (pp. 1-25).
 California: Sage Publications Inc.

-- Al-Rawi, A., & Consalvo, M. (2019, forthcoming).
+- Al-Rawi, A., & Consalvo, M. (2019).
 Video game engagement on social media in the Middle East.
 In Phillip Penix-Tadsen (Ed.).
-Gaming Beyond the Digital Divide: Video Games and Game Cultures of the Global South (pp. 1-30).
-Pittsburgh, PA: Carnegie Mellon University’s ETC Press.
+Gaming Beyond the Digital Divide: Video Games and Game Cultures of the Global South (pp. 225-243).
+Pittsburgh, PA: Carnegie Mellon University Press.

 - Al-Rawi, A. (2018).
 Social media & the 2014 hostilities in Iraq.
 In Juliet Dee (Ed.).
 From Tahrir Square to Ferguson: Social networks as facilitators of social movements (pp. 39-58).
 New York: Peter Lang.